Learn Excel Macros & VBA Programming (Free Tutorial & 50++ Examples)

 Date removed from time & date using macros in excel vba

-49. Convert Range to Array
+Example 49 – Convert a Range to an Array

 In this example, we will convert the range C8:F18 into an array using VBA macros and display it in the Immediate Window.